alexander-pv/inference-gstreamer/README.md

 $ bash stream_video.sh <video_address>
 ```
 * For Jetson platform clone the repository. (!Streaming on Jetson is quite computational intensive.
 It is better to stream via another computer.)
-* For dGPU build Docker image and run Docker container.
+* For dGPU use Docker.

 ```bash
 $ docker build -f ./dockerfiles/deepstream-5.0-20.07-devel.Dockerfile -t gst_deepstream5.0_cuda10.2:dgpu .